Student Eligibility to Apply for an Off-Campus May Term

 - Off-Campus May Term Program Limitations and Priority Factors.
 If there are more students than there are spaces in the off-campus May Term, some students may not be able to participate.
 Factors such as quality of overall application and seniority / ability to participate at a later date / previous participation in a Program may be considered.

 - Accounting.
 Students must be in good standing with the Accounting Office.
-All prior semesters must be paid in full in order to participate.

 - Late Applications.
 Students who submit applications after the published deadline should include a written explanation of why their application is late.
 Late applications may or may not be accepted by the individual Off Campus May Term Leaders.